-- Open the Graphical User Interface, the HiView application, or the Command Line Interface the first time you log in. - Log in with the default password.
-The device prompts you to type in a new password. - Type in your new password.
-To help increase security, choose a password that contains at least 8 characters which includes upper-case characters, lower-case characters, numerical digits, and special characters. - When you log in with the Command Line Interface, the device prompts you to confirm your new password. - \Box Log in again with your new password.
+Perform the following steps: ☐ Open the Graphical User Interface, the HiView application, or the Command Line Interface th first time you log in. □ Log in with the default password.
+The device prompts you to type in a new password. ☐ Type in your new password.
+To help increase security, choose a password that contains at least 8 characters which include upper-case characters, lower-case characters, numerical digits, and special characters. ☐ When you log in with the Command Line Interface, the device prompts you to confirm your new password. □ Log in again with your new password.